Azure/iot-edge-v1/modules/azure_functions/devdoc/azure_functions_hl.md

 ## Overview
 This document describes the Azure Functions high level module.
 This module adapts the existing lower layer Azure Functions module for use with the Gateway HL library.
-It is mostly a passthrough to the existing module, with a specialized create function to interpret the serialized JSON module arguments.
+It is mostly a pass through to the existing module, with a specialized create function to interpret the serialized JSON module arguments.

 The Azure Functions module triggers an Azure Function by sending an http GET to it's trigger endpoint.